Concordium/concordium-node-sdk-js/docs/pages/verifiable-presentations.md

 The SDK contains a helper to create as set of subject claims about identities, which can then be proven.

-To do so, use the _presentation request claims builder_, to build a aet of claims:
+To do so, use the _presentation request claims builder_, to build a set of claims:

 {@codeblock ~~:nodejs/common/verifiable-credential-claims.ts#documentation-snippet}